LowieHuyghe/certbot-gae/README.md

 Let's Encrypt Certbot for usage in Google Cloud Shell for Google App Engine.

-By default Certbot is not usable in Google Cloud shell as the machine rests after some time.
+By default Certbot is not usable in Google Cloud shell as the machine resets after some time.
 This will help you with that.

 ## Installation